 The Water & the Wild by K.E.
 Ormsbee

 Only two people really seem to care about Lottie – her dearest friend, Eliot, and a mystery pen-pal who sends annual birthday presents.
 Life on their little island is fine until Eliot becomes very ill – so ill that the doctors have determined there is nothing more they can do – and Lottie doesn’t know what she can do help.
 And then a door to a magical and dangerous world opens up in an apple tree and Lottie thinks she just might be able to find a cure for her best friend in the world that lies below.
 This is the first book in the series; the second one is The Doorway and the Deep, and the third is The Current and the Cure.

 What Ella has to say: This is a really good book for many reasons but one of the things I look for in books is if there are surprises and turns so it is very unpredictable.
 The Water & the Wild was this kind of book.
 At first I didn’t know if this book would be a hit for me but once I got farther into the book, I knew it would be one of my favorites.

 Dragon Rider by Cornelia Funke

-I know Cornelia Funke best for her Inkheart series, but Ella LOVES this stand-alone book about a boy named Ben and a young dragon called Firedrake who are both determined to find a place here dragons can live peacefully.
+I know Cornelia Funke best for her Inkheart series, but Ella LOVES this book about a boy named Ben and a young dragon called Firedrake who are both determined to find a place here dragons can live peacefully.
 Of course their quest is full of challenges and the story is jammed with surprises, mysterious creatures and terrifying villains.
 The audiobook is read by Brendan Fraser and it’s terrific.